lepidosteus/blade/README.md

 // or $blade->view()->if(...
 ```

-Notes on requires:
+## required libraries:

 - "php": ">=7.4": might work with earlier versions (probably anything 7.* at least), but I didn't bother testing it
 - "illuminate/container": "^8.25": needed to provide our own replacement
-- "illuminate/view": "^8.25": blade itself, it will pull every other dependency it needs
+- "illuminate/view": "^8.25": blade itself, it will pull every other dependencies it needs
 - "ramsey/uuid": "^4.1": needed for custom directives